dosten-xx/techdemo/Phase1.md

 ```
 1. Download the PostgreSQL 9.3 JDBC [driver](http://jdbc.postgresql.org/download.html).
 Copy postgresql-9.3-1100.jdbc4.jar to %WILDFLY_HOME%/standalone/deployments.
 This makes the PostgreSQL JDBC driver available to our application.
 1. Clone the techdemo git repository (referred to as %TECHHOME%).
 1. Open a command prompt and cd to %TECHHOME%.
-Run `mvn clean install`.
+Run `mvn clean install -DskipTests`.
+Unit Tests are skipped since they require wildfly running and are covered in Phase 1.5.
 1. Copy target\dukes-bookstore.war to %WILDFLY_HOME%\standalone\deployments.
 You can also use `mvn wildfly:deploy` to do a remote deployment to a running WildFly server.
 1. Run `mvn flyway:clean flyway:migrate` to clean and configure the database.
 Be sure to set the environment variables POSTGRES_USER and POSTGRES_PASSWORD.
 1. cd to %WILDFLY_HOME%\bin.
 Run `standalone.bat` to start WildFly.